 Jonathan Warner was granted the township of Kilkenny in Coos County on June 4, 1774.
 By 1840, Kilkenny had 19 residents.
 Boundaries of Kilkenny land were adjusted and changed throughout the years, including parts of Jefferson Highland, Lancaster, Mount Waumbek, Pliny Mountain, and other uninhabited areas.
 The extensions of the boundaries are known as Kilkenny Additions.

-The once-full Willard Bowl located north of Mount Waumbek was drained and was planned to be used as a ski area in 1971 when former governor Hugh Gregg owned the land.
+The once-full Willard Bowl north of Mount Waumbek was drained and planned to be used as a ski area in 1971 when former governor Hugh Gregg owned the land.
 By 1935, the railroad tracks that went through the township were gone.

 Livermore, New Hampshire

 Hidden in the middle of the White Mountain National Forest, a town has been abandoned for over sixty years.
-Named after Samuel Livermore, Livermore, New Hampshire was established by two brothers in 1876.
+Named after Samuel Livermore, Livermore, New Hampshire, was established by two brothers in 1876.
 The Saunders brothers founded the logging town to eventually include a mill, railroad, store, school, and housing for inhabitants.

-After a small beginning, the town quickly grew to around 200 people by the year 1900.
+After a small beginning, the town quickly grew to around 200 people by 1900.
 The lumber business was proving itself to be extraordinarily successful for the townsfolk.
 Still, like all good ghost stories, there had to be something unfortunate to happen to start a downward spiral of bad luck.

-As the town continued to fall apart, the population dropped to 98 by 1920.
+As the town fell apart, the population dropped to 98 by 1920.
 Next on the list of unfortunate events, a large fire destroyed the mill, followed by the town’s only train on the Sawyer River Railroad falling into the river.

 Misfortune continues in 1927 when a vast flood hits the town and takes out the entire railroad.
-Just three years later, in 1930, the population drops to a staggering 23.
+Three years later, in 1930, the population dropped to a staggering 23.
 The individuals and families still residing in Livermore tried to make it work to their advantage and hung on as long as possible.

-Livermore was officially abandoned and consistently recorded a zero population through the end of the century, but in the year 2000, the census record will read a population of three.
-Three people did not actually reside in Livermore, and the story does not continue as a scary ghost story but rather a fascinating, almost funny, clerical error.
+Livermore was officially abandoned and consistently recorded a zero population through the end of the century, but in 2000, the census record will read a population of three.
+Three people did not reside in Livermore, and the story does not continue as a scary ghost story but rather a fascinating, almost funny, clerical error.